 Currently, 9-month GA and RA stipends are as follows:

 - $13,500 -- PhD students who have not yet passed the Preliminary Examinations

 - $15,000 -- PhD students who have passed the Preliminary Examinations, but have not yet passed the Candidacy Examination

 - $18,000 -- PhD students who have passed the Candidacy Examination

 If you did not receive financial aid when you originally applied to our program, you may want to reapply for aid once you are here (note that you must reapply each semester you want to be considered -- an application does not remain active forever).
 To make your case stronger, provide the CS Graduate Office with updated transcripts and letters of recommendation from local faculty.
 Good grades here at Kent State and a *start on your thesis / dissertation work are particularly desirable.

-If you reapply once you are here, and you still do not receive aid, work on improving your case and then try again the next semester.
-Also, note that we typically have more new GAs to hand out for the Fall semester than for the Spring semester.
+If you reapply once you are here, and you still do not receive aid, *work on improving your case and then try again the next semester.
+Also keep in mind that there are typically more new graduate assistantships to award for the Fall semester than for the Spring semester.